 Profile

-Aaron Myers-Brooks is a composer, educator, and performer with diverse interests who comes to music by way of rock and metal’s avant-garde.
-Born and raised in Greenville, North Carolina by visual artist parents, he developed an interest in creativity at a young age, first via drawing as a child, and later with 4-track home recording during his teenage years, subsequently finding a home in the contemporary classical and DIY rock worlds during college.
+Aaron Myers-Brooks is a composer, educator, and performer of diverse interests who comes to musical creativity by way of rock and metal’s avant-garde.
+Born and raised in Greenville, North Carolina by visual artist parents, he developed an interest in artistic expression at a young age, first via drawing as a child, and later with 4-track home recording during his teenage years, subsequently finding a home in the contemporary classical and DIY rock worlds during college.
 He is currently active as a Pittsburgh based composer and teacher, and as a guitarist in math metal bands AutoReplicant and Monochromatic Residua, and filk (fiction folk) duo Familiar.

 Aaron has written pieces at the request of the North Carolina New Music Initiative, Collide-O-Scope Music, Patchwork, and Kamratōn, among others.
 Aaron has performed at events such as the Beyond 2020: Microtonal Music Festival, Berserker Fest, Kamratōn’s She Scores series, the Ohio Valley Filk Fest, and Cropped Out.
-His bands and compositions have been reviewed favorably by Metal Injection, Decibel Magazine, and Cleveland Classical, among others.
+His bands and compositions have been released by labels such as New Focus Recordings and Corpseflower Records and have been reviewed favorably by Metal Injection, KLANG - New Music On The Fringe, Decibel Magazine, and Cleveland Classical, among others.

 Courses Taught